5-Data Manipulation

 Let’s say we wanted to know how profitable each US city is.

-We can get the average profit, but grouped by US city.
+That means we want to get the average profit, but grouped by US city.

-⭐ Task 4.8-1
+Task 4.8-1

 Create a data frame

-data frame to create this new data frame. - Name the new data frame
+• You will use the discountedUSPurchases data frame to create this new data frame.

-values on purchases made in the US where the items have been discounted.
+• The statistic you will be summarizing is the total Profit values on purchases made in the US where the items have been discounted.

 Check your code

-#Only purchases made in the US with discounts
+# Only purchases made in the US with discounts

 USCityProfits <- discountedUSPurchases %>%